cloudwego/sonic-rs/README.md

 ### Get a field from JSON

 Get a specific field from a JSON with the `pointer` path.
-The return is a `LazyValue`, which is a wrapper of a raw JSON slice.
-Note that the JSON must be valid and well-formed, otherwise it may return unexpected result.
+The return is a `LazyValue`, which is a wrapper of a raw valid JSON slice.

+We provide the `get` and `get_unchecked` apis. `get_unchecked` apis should be used in valid JSON, otherwise it may return unexpected result.

 ```rs
 use sonic_rs::{get_from_str, pointer, JsonValue, PointerNode};